paladin-t/b8/docs/manual.md

 * `LOAD_RESOURCE(path, ref = 0)`: loads a resource from bank
 	* `path`: path of a resource, can be "*.sprite", "*.map" or "*.quantized" files; uses the content directory of a cartridge as lookup root
 	* `ref`: reference source of a resource, palette index for sprites and quantized images, tiles for maps; 0 is the only valid value for the moment
+	* returns successfully loaded resource; or nil for sprite and quantized, empty list for map
 * `LOAD_BLANK(y, n, w, h, ref = 0)`: loads a blank resource
 	* `y`: type of a resource, can be "sprite" or "map"
 	* `n`: count of sprite frames, or map layers